 We discovered that Shadrach was allergic to the new paint in our house and we were able to help him heal with natural remedies.
 We’d already started him down the path with a more natural diet but we weren’t there yet.
 We did eventually arrive though.
 Shadrach has been my constant inspiration throughout my journey into natural animal health.
 I went on a quest – initially in anger at the medical profession for what happened to my beloved boy who had already suffered at the hands of humans.
 He was very manhandled at the emergency clinic but since I want this to be a positive story we won’t go into the details and I’m not here to denigrate any profession.
 However, this was the catalyst that forever changed my life.

 Later – after much studying and research – I started blogging on natural animal health.
 I studied extensively on how to help Shadrach thrive by applying what I learned.
 And now all these years later I am still blogging on natural DOG health.
 Well actually Shadrach is doing all the blogging these days.
 He took over my blogs, and is doing a better job of it all I think.
 Of course he focuses almost entirely on dogs though.
-He also inspired my now bi-weekly podcast, Animal Talk Naturally with colleague and like-minded dog lover, Dr. Jeannie Thomason.
+He also inspired my podcast, Animal Talk Naturally.
 Before I forget, Shadrach inspired me to do even more.
-He is why I am now a veterinary naturopath, studying further for my human doctor of naturopathy degree.
+He is why I am now a animal naturopath, studying further for my human doctor of naturopathy degree.
 And I also co-authored the book, Whole Health for Happy Dogs, with holistic veterinarian, Dr. Jill Elliot…and all because of Shadrach.
 You see it was the blog that got us the book deal in the first place.
 And it was with him in mind that the podcast was begun and what fueled the initial content.

 Shadrach filled a huge void in my life that I wasn’t even aware of until he came into it.
 My husband and I know without this wonderful dog in our lives, things would be far different for us.
 Shadrach is one of the most communicative, opinionated dogs you’ll ever meet!
 He doesn’t have any competition medals.
 He isn’t show quality.
 He is just our wonderful boy who made a world of difference in our lives so we could go out and help others.
 Everyone who meets him thinks he’s gorgeous – and I concur, drool and all!
 People think he’s the funniest dog they’ve ever met because he is so vocal.
 When he likes someone he really lets them know how much.
 And when he doesn’t like someone, he is very obvious in his disdain of them by totally ignoring them.
 He’s as real as I wished all humans were.
 And he is our best friend.
 Truly our best friend.